 - Occasionally, there is a very active Saint Berdoodle that acts more like a Labrador Retriever.
 These Saints are great for the very active family that enjoys hiking, cross country skiing, etc. These dogs are more challenging to live with due to the fact that they act like a Lab, but are St Bernard size.

-The puppy, with shots and wormings appropriate for the age.
+The puppy, with Dew Claws Removed, UTD shots, UTD Worming and Microchips appropriate for the age.